 - Church service

-- Brunch Option
+- Soul Food Brunch

 - Tips/gratuity for guide and driver

-- Church services may be held in the Bronx, however, the tour will still cover the Harlem itinerary
+- Church services may be held in the north of Harlem or the Bronx, but the tour will cover the Harlem itinerary.

-- Wheelchair lifts are 49" X 28" and can carry a maximum weight limit of 700lbs.
-We kindly ask that you submit the dimensions and model of the chair as our lift may not be able to accommodate scooters and other large-sized electric chairs.
+- Wheelchair lifts are 49" X 28" and can carry a maximum weight limit of 700 lbs.
+We kindly ask that you submit the dimensions and model of the chair as bus lifts may not be able to accommodate scooters and other large-sized electric chairs.